Residence Halls at Pomona College

 Clark I

 Clark I was completely renovated during the summers of 2001 and 2002 and houses 116 students, primarily juniors and seniors.
-Clark I is a smoke free building with two floors and is located immediately north of Frary Dining Hall.
+Clark I is located immediately north of Frary Dining Hall.
 Most rooms in Clark I are two-room doubles and open to courtyard entrances.
-There are two five-person suites for a more communal living environment.
-Clark I has laundry facilities on the ground floor.
+There are two larger suites for a more communal living environment.

 Clark V

 Clark V, renovated during the summer of 2003, is home to 95 students, primarily seniors.
-There is a combination of singles on short hallways and two person suites with separate entrances.
+There is a combination of suites on short hallways and suites with separate entrances.

 Lawry Court

 Lawry Court, built in the early 1980s, is one of the more unique buildings.
 It consists of three separate towers, each with three floors.
-Each floor has eight single rooms situated around a lounge and bathroom facilities.
+Each floor has eight rooms situated around a lounge and bathroom facilities.
 Lawry is next to Walton Commons, where the laundry facility is located.
-Lawry is a smoke free building.

 Norton-Clark III

 Norton-Clark III, renovated during the summer of 2009, is actually two separate residence halls that were joined together, but each has unique features.
-Norton has 34 single rooms on two floors.
+Norton has 34 rooms on two floors.
 It is L-shaped, bordering a small courtyard.
-Clark III has three floors with a mixture of singles and one room doubles on short hallways.
+Clark III has three floors with a mixture of rooms on short hallways.
 Part of the building surrounds a courtyard and the other runs parallel to Sixth Street and Bixby Plaza.
 Norton-Clark III houses 120 students, primarily juniors and seniors, and is situated above three social rooms.
-Norton-Clark III is a smoke free building.

 Dialynas and Sontag Halls